Emarioo/ProjectUnknown/README.md

 # ProjectUnknown
-A game with C++, OpenGl, ReactPhysics3D and OpenAL Some other stuff as well.
+A game made with C++, OpenGl, ReactPhysics3D and OpenAL.
+(OpenAL may be replaced)

-First of all, this project should be split up into two.
+This project will be split into two repositories.
 Engone and ProjectUnknown.
-The engone will be a public git repo. while the game won't.
+ProjectUnknown is the code name for the game and will be private once it has more content.
+Engone will be public.

-How to setup (old)
+How to setup
-1. Download project and put into a main solution folder file.
-(ProjectUnknown/...)
-2. Install OpenAL.
-Can be found at openal.org.
-The install file is called oalinst.exe.
-3. Open project in visual studio and try to run it.
-4. The project uses a precompiled header called gonpch.h
+NOT COMMING SOON